 - The administrative costs are low (€0.15 for noise maps and €0.03 for action plans per citizen, every 5 years).
 Cost-benefit analysis showed that where action plans - including measures for noise management - have been implemented, the Directive was efficient with a favourable cost-benefit ratio of 1:29.

 - The Directive can generate EU added value by providing a level playing field across the EU in which transport infrastructure operators can compete, and by better informing EU policy-making.
 As a result of delays in implementation, the Directive has not yet delivered all its potential EU added value.

 - on a study prepared by a consortium led by the Centre for Strategy and Evaluation Services (CSES).
 This study with all Annexes as well as Country Reports providing more details regarding the implementation of the Directive can be downloaded from the EU Bookshop.
 The study, its Executive Summary in English and French, its Annexes as well as the Country Fiches can also be accessed directly.

 - on a public consultation (available in 23 official EU languages), which was opened from 21.12.2015 to 28.03.2016.

-The conclusions of this evaluation also provide important evidence which will be considered during the Commission's next implementation report on this Directive.
-The report, which is required at least every five years as provided for in Article 11 of the Environmental Noise Directive, will be submitted to the European Parliament and Council in 2017.
+The conclusions of this evaluation also provided important evidence which has been considered for the Commission's 2nd implementation report on this Directive.
+The report, which is required at least every five years as provided for in Article 11 of the Environmental Noise Directive, has been submitted to the European Parliament and Council in March 2017.
 The first implementation report was published in 2011, summarising progress in implementing the Directive and outlining possible improvements to enhance its effectiveness.